Perspectives Language Reference

 available tests whether the role instances that it is applied to, are, in fact, available in the storage locations used by the PDR.
 The difference is subtle.
 The PDR operates on the assumption that it can exchange any instance identifier for the actual instance, any time. available works around that assumption: you can test whether it holds for the given identifiers.
 This is rather an edge case.

-Both binds and boundBy can be used as a binary operator, and as a unary operator (what we might call a predicate).
+Both filledBy and fills can be used as a binary operator, and as a unary operator (what we might call a predicate).

 In contrast, in